-- (1) Firm C is the parent undertaking of Firm D. - (2) Firm C is a limited activity firm and Firm D is a UK bank that had relevant total assets of £100 billion on its last accounting reference date. - (3) On the assumption that they were solo Remuneration Code firms, Firm C falls into proportionality level three and Firm D falls into proportionality level one. - (4) As a result of the guidance at paragraph 25 of Part C, both Firms C and D fall into proportionality level one.
+- (1) Firm C is the parent undertaking of Firm D. - (2) Firm C is a limited activity FCA-regulated IFPRU investment firm and Firm D is a UK bank that had relevant total assets of £100 billion on its last accounting reference date. - (3) On the assumption that they were Remuneration Part solo firms, Firm C falls into proportionality level three and Firm D falls into proportionality level one. - (4) As a result of the guidance at paragraph 25 of Part C, both Firms C and D fall into proportionality level one.